CompCogNeuro/sims/ch4/pat_assoc/README.md

 With only a single training epoch (one *epoch* is one pass through all the training patterns), the output unit is likely making some errors.

-* Click on the `TrnEpcPlot` tab to see a plot of SSE (summed also over all 4 training patterns) as the network trains.
-Hit `Step Run` to see the network iterate over training patterns.
+* Click on the `Train Epoch Plot` tab to see a plot of SSE (summed also over all 4 training patterns) as the network trains.
+Change the `Train Step` level to `Run` and `Step` that to see the network iterate over training patterns.

 Now you will see a summary plot across epochs of the sum of the thresholded SSE measure across all the events in the epoch.
 This shows what is often referred to as the **learning curve** for the network, and it should have decreased steadily down to zero, indicating that the network has learned the task.
-Training will stop automatically after the network has exhibited 5 correct epochs in a row (`NZeroStop`) just to make sure it has really learned the problem), or it stops after 40 epochs (`MaxEpcs`) if it fails to learn.
+Training will stop automatically after the network has exhibited 5 correct epochs in a row (determined by the `Config` settings, `NZero` = 5) just to make sure it has really learned the problem), or it stops after 100 epochs (`NEpochs`) if it fails to learn.

 Let's see what the network has learned.

-* Click back on the `NetView` and then do `Test Trial` to see each of the different input patterns and the network's response.
+* Click back on the `Network` and then do `Test Init` (needed to restart the testing) and then `Test Step` to see each of the different input patterns and the network's response.

 You should see that it is producing the correct output units for each input pattern.
-You can also look at the `TstTrlLog` to see the behavior of the network across all four trials, all at once.
+You can also look at the `Test Trial` to see the behavior of the network across all four trials, all at once.
 You should see that the network has learned this easy task, turning on the left output for the first two patterns, and the right one for the next two.
 Now, let's take a look at the weights for the output unit to see exactly how this happened.

-* In the `NetView`, click on `r.Wt` and then select the left `Output` unit to see its weights from the `Input`, then do the same for the right.
+* In the `Network`, click on `Wts / r.Wt` and then select the left `Output` unit to see its weights from the `Input`, then do the same for the right.

 > **Question 4.3:** Describe the pattern of weights in qualitative terms for each of the two output units (e.g., left output has strong weights from the ?? input units, and weaker weights from the ?? input units).